A spectacular 4-day itinerary in the sierra Gorda Queretaro

 On a clear day, you can see as far as the Pena de Bernal and the Bucareli Franciscan Mission.

-Local tourism is quite popular here, especially for outdoors lovers.
-I know a community of “crazy” bikers that hike all the way on top of the mountain to launch themselves on their bikes down to the steep trails to the bottom of the valley.
+Local tourism is quite popular here, especially for outdoor lovers.
+I know a community of “crazy” bikers who hike all the way on top of the mountain to launch themselves on their bikes down to the steep trails to the bottom of the valley.

 You don’t need to be so extreme to enjoy these spectacular views.
 Actually, the best way to include Cuatro Palos in your itinerary is to camp there and wake up in the morning at sunrise.